-Access to transportation is critical for older adults and individuals with disabilities, low incomes, veterans and other vulnerable populations.
-Transportation allows them to obtain health care, food and to maintain and increase social, family and other life-sustaining relationships.
+Access to transportation is critical for the health and independence of older adults and individuals with disabilities, low incomes, veterans and other vulnerable populations.
+Transportation allows people to obtain health care, food and to maintain and increase social, family and other life-sustaining relationships.
 DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively use the limited resources available for transportation for older adults and other vulnerable populations.
 DRCOG supports the following:

-- A system that: - Ensures more and better service is provided to older adults and vulnerable populations. - Reduces administrative and service duplication. - Increases coordination among funding sources, providers, jurisdictions and trips. - Efficiently uses taxpayer dollars to provide life-sustaining mobility. - Increased state funding for general and Medicaid transportation services for older adults and other vulnerable populations.
+- A system that: - Ensures more and better service is provided to older adults and vulnerable populations. - Reduces administrative and service duplication. - Increases coordination among funding sources, providers, jurisdictions and trips. - Efficiently uses taxpayer dollars to provide life-sustaining mobility. - Increased state funding for Medicaid transportation services and especially transportation services for older adults and other vulnerable populations above the Medicaid eligibility threshold.